-- An internal audit function. - An audit committee. - A compliance function. - A2-1.
-In the UK, in certain sectors or activities (e.g., for example financial services), there are detailed laws and regulations that specifically require directors to have systems to ensure compliance.
-Non-compliance withBreaches of these laws and regulations could have a material effect on the financial statements. - A2-2.
-In the UK, it is the directors' are responsibleility for thete preparatione of financial statements that give a true and fair view of the state of affairs of a company or group and of its profit or loss for the financial year.
-Accordingly it is necessary, where identified or suspected possible non-compliance with laws and or regulations has occurred which may result in a material misstatement in the financial statements, for them directors to ensure that the matter is appropriately reflected and/or disclosed in the financial statements. - A2-3.
+- An internal audit function.

+- An audit committee.

+- A compliance function.

+- A2-1.
+In the UK, in certain sectors or activities (e.g., financial services), there are detailed laws and regulations that specifically require directors to have systems to ensure compliance.
+Non-compliance with these laws and regulations could have a material effect on the financial statements.

+- A2-2.
+In the UK, the directors are responsible for the preparation of financial statements that give a true and fair view.
+Accordingly it is necessary, where identified or suspected non-compliance with laws and regulations has occurred which may result in a material misstatement in the financial statements, for the directors to ensure that the matter is appropriately reflected and/or disclosed in the financial statements.

+A2-3.
 In the UK, directors and officers of companies have responsibility to provide information required by the auditor, to which they have a legal right of access.^{8a} Such legislation also provides that it is a criminal offence to give to the auditor information or explanations which are misleading, false or deceptive.